California Pacific Medical Center

 The following guidelines are provided to help you in caring for your child through the critical periods when resistance to infections is lowered.

 Fever should be considered as a sign of infection until proven otherwise.
 Although fever may occur from other causes, infection is by far the most frequent cause.
 Fever may be the only symptom of early infection.
+Inform your local doctor or your oncology doctor or nurse immediately.

-Oral Temperature: 101°F (or 38.3°C)
+Oral Temperature: 101° F (or 38.3° C)

 Some Signs and Symptoms of Infections: